Read Philosophers or Philosophy with voice, context, and method in the same frame.

 1. The prompt sequence includes reconsideration: the response is revised after the weakness in the first framing becomes visible.

-The anchors here are Benefits of Focusing on Philosophers, Dangers of Focusing on Philosophers, and Benefits of Focusing on Philosophical Concepts.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
+Keep Benefits of Focusing on Philosophers, Dangers of Focusing on Philosophers, and Benefits of Focusing on Philosophical Concepts in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.

 1. What is one of the benefits of focusing on individual philosophers in the study of philosophy?